-two phases, with Phase I ending in December 2012 and negotiations for Phase II were started in July 201320.
-Eight meetings for negotiations under Phase II of China-Pakistan FTA have been held but no consensus has been reached until now.
+July 201320.
+Six meetings for negotiations under Phase II of China-Pakistan FTA have been held but no consensus has been reached until now.
 In the second phase both the countries are negotiating FTA afresh as Pakistani producers complained that 2006 FTA was highly in favor of China.
-China agreed to renegotiate FTA with Pakistan.
 Fresh principles were agreed by both the sides to address the concerns raised in result of CPFTA 200621.
-Overall, bilateral trade of Pakistan with China has increased as a result of CPFTA.
+Bilateral trade of Pakistan with China has increased as a result of CPFTA.
 China-Pakistan bilateral trade has further improved after the initiation of China-Pakistan Economic Corridor (CPEC) project, which was formally launched in 2015.
 CPEC is an important part of the Chinese One Belt One Road (OBOR) initiative.
-Under the emerging scenario, bilateral trade between China and Pakistan is expected to be increased further in future.
-Although China- Pakistan trade volume has been enlarged to a considerable size but at the same time trade imbalance between China and Pakistan has also been increasing.
-China is getting desired benefits as a result of CPFTA, as China is successfully utilizing a major portion of the agreement for exporting its products to Pakistan but, unfortunately Pakistan has not been successful while it comes to export its products to China.
-There are a number of factors which are behind the usefulness of CPFTA for Pakistan, which Pakistan needs to take into consideration while negotiating FTAs with other countries so that Pakistani trade may be placed at balanced position in its upcoming FTAs.
+Under the emerging scenario, bilateral trade between China and Pakistan is expected to increase further in future.
+Although China- Pakistan trade volume has been enlarged to a considerable volume but at the same time trade imbalance between China and Pakistan has also been increasing.
+China is befitting a lot as a result of CPFTA, as China is successfully utilizing a major portion of the agreement for exporting its products to Pakistan but, unfortunately Pakistan has not been successful while it comes to export its products to China.
+There are a number of factors which are behind the usefulness of CPFTA for Pakistan, which Pakistan needs to take into consideration while negotiating FTAs with other countries so that those mistakes which Pakistan made in CPFTA should not be repeated in its upcoming FTAs.

-By the end of 2016, as shown in table 1, bilateral trade volume between China and Pakistan was recorded at 15,270 million USD as compared to 4,689 million USD in 2008.
-Trade balance has grown in favor of China after the implementation of CPFTA.
-China has utilized FTA efficiently and availed around 57% of the concessions available under FTA while Pakistan could only avail 5 % of the concessions available under FTA.
+By the end of 2016, as shown in table 1 and figure 1, bilateral trade volume between China and Pakistan was recorded at 12,090 million USD as compared to 4,689 million USD in 2008.
+Trade imbalance has risen in favor of China after implementation of FTA.
+China has utilized FTA sustainably and availed around 57% of the concessions available under FTA while Pakistan could only avail 5 % of the concessions available under FTA.